 - British Osteoporosis Society hold a support group at MEA House

-- Stroke Association support stroke survivors and run /host support groups.
+Stroke Association support stroke survivors and run support groups.

-- The UK Sepsis Support Trust now runs a Newcastle support group, contact them here
+The UK Sepsis Support Trust runs a Newcastle support group.

 - Contact the Elderly organise Sunday afternoon tea parties.